doublechiang/log_retriever/README.md

 # log_retriever
-Retriever the logs from all server.
+Search/Retriever the logs from all server.

 # Setup
-rsync all of server logs to local server. ssh-keygen -t rsa ssh-copy-id user@target
+Set up all the remote server with ssh key login ssh-keygen -t rsa ssh-copy-id user@target

 # Development
+$ export FLASK_APP=app.py (app.py is the default app, so it's not required to set this command.)
 $ export FLASK_ENV=development

 # run the server
-$ export FLASK_APP=hello.py
 $ python -m flask run

 # Deployment with Apache wsgi